That Spicy Chick

 5 from 1 review

-Made with tender chicken, a lightened-up lemon cream sauce, orzo and green peas, this Creamy Lemon Chicken Orzo is a delicious and satisfying meal that’s ready in just 30 minutes!
+Made with tender chicken, a high protein lemon cream sauce, orzo, spinach and green peas, this Creamy Lemon Chicken Orzo is a delicious and satisfying one pan meal that’s ready in just 35 minutes!

 • Author: Lavina